msalemor/llm-use-cases/improving-rag-results.md

 #### Performance and Efficiency:

--Faster Queries: When querying embeddings with fewer dimensions, such as reducing from 1536 to 1024 dimensions, you’ll likely observe faster search queries and less RAM usage1.
+- Faster Queries: When querying embeddings with fewer dimensions, such as reducing from 1536 to 1024 dimensions, you’ll likely observe faster search queries and less RAM usage1.
 - Cost-Effectiveness: Smaller embeddings require less storage space and computational resources, making them more cost-effective for working with vector databases2.

 #### Semantic Information: